pallets-eco/flask-sqlalchemy-lite/docs/testing.md

     return app
 ```

 Then write an `app` test fixture to create an app for each test.
+Note that a
+different URL is passed to the factory.

 ```python
 import pytest